Flevy Management Insights Case Study

 For next steps, it is recommended to focus on deepening the agile practices within the organization by introducing more advanced concepts and tools tailored to the aerospace industry's unique challenges.
 Further investment in change management and leadership training will be crucial to sustaining the cultural shift towards continuous improvement and innovation.
 Additionally, exploring strategic partnerships with technology providers could enhance the company's data analytics capabilities, enabling more sophisticated product management decisions.
 Finally, a regular review of the product management framework should be instituted to ensure it remains aligned with evolving market demands and internal capabilities.

-Source: Product Lifecycle Management for Aerospace Firm in Competitive Market, Flevy Management Insights, 2024
+Source: Product Lifecycle Management for Educational Tech Firm in North America, Flevy Management Insights, David Tang, 2024

 Flevy is the world's largest knowledge base of best practices.